open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Device/0050_0010_device_sequence.rst

       - Notes
     * - `SCT 462735007 <https://browser.ihtsdotools.org/?perspective=full&conceptId1=462735007&edition=MAIN&release=&languages=en>`__
       - Periodontal probe (physical object)
-      - Frequently included in photographs to show gengival recession (See :ref:`[IV28] <IV28>`).
+      - Frequently included in photographs to document gengival health (See :ref:`[IV28] <IV28>`).
 May be included in photographs for other purposes as well.
     * - `SCT 102304005 <https://browser.ihtsdotools.org/?perspective=full&conceptId1=102304005&edition=MAIN&release=&languages=en>`__
       - Measuring Ruler
       - When included, the ruler should be in SI units (millimeter increments).
 DICOM device sequence does not have a place for defining ruler units.
 Usually used for :ref:`Overjet <overjet>` measurements.